 To save time, there would be no luggage compartment, so you would be able to bring small personal belongings (like a briefcase, laptop, or carry-on) but not bulky luggage.
 The idea is not to attract families but to ferry business people efficiently during the day.

 The Katric transportation authority (KTA) would charge its users an annual fee to become a member.
 This way the operators would be able to absorb fixed costs.
 To cover the variable cost, the travelers would pay on a time basis.
 It seems awkward to say it, but you would pay by the second.
 The KTA could operate as a cooperative.

 I see the Katric as a specialised vehicle built for professionals.
 They would use this to hop on from the train or subway station and go directly to their office tower.
 They would also use it to attend meetigs, go out shopping during the day or attend an event downtown after work.
 Stations could be built next to large office towers and city malls or integrated inside new buildings.

-I would like to thank Adolfo Esquivel who created the renderings of the Katric.
+The Katric concept was imagined in June 2015 by Charles Bombardier and the images were created by Adolfo Esquivel.
 Adolfo earned an Industrial design degree from Colombia and completed postgraduate study on events design at the UQAM of Montreal.
 He currently works as a senior industrial designer for Geyco Design.
 Adolfo also created the design of the Roswell FS-II flying saucer concept and the Sea-Bull wakesurf competition boat.